Employers who install remote monitoring technology to keep tabs on productivity can expect workers to find ways to game the system.

 Andrews warned that businesses should not take the decision to introduce monitoring tools lightly – though acknowledged that the technology had its place in certain situations.

 “The ability to monitor workers who are employing pieces of equipment that represent safety risks to people other than themselves is quite defensible.
 If you’re operating a piece of equipment that could bring harm to somebody, especially somebody who’s not in your organization… then I understand why people think that those people need to be monitored,” he said.

 “The key questions is: was it part of the social contract, does it need to be part of the social contract, and I think the most important thing is, how will monitoring be used?”

-Exposing individual-level metrics, as was the case withfor Microsoft 356, also poses an ethical dilemma.
-Andrews said organizations should "think long and hard" about what they're intending to achieve, particularly if it involves exposing data to managers that claims to reflect individual performance.
+Exposing individual-level metrics, as was the case with Microsoft’s contentious productivity score feature for Microsoft 356, also poses an ethical dilemma.
+Andrews said organizations should “think long and hard” about what they’re intending to achieve, particularly if it involves exposing data to managers that claims to reflect individual performance.

 “One thing I always point out is, what is it you’re hoping to discover?
 If you’re hoping to discover one in 10,000 ineffective workers, is that really worth the effort?” he said.

 “If you’re hoping to discover a challenge that you’ve created for half your workers, that’s absolutely worth that investment.”